Theo nguồn tin trên trang mạng thành phố Alexandria

 Al Williams, the incomparable sax and flute man, featuring contemporary jazz.
 Al is an Alexandria favorite and 4 time WAMMIE Award winner, including Best Jazz Instrumentalist.
 Al has appeared at many jazz festivals around the world and at the Alexandria Memorial Day Jazz Festival for several years.

 Waterfront Park features lawn seating.
 Festival attendees may bring lawn chairs and blankets.
-Food, such as pulled chicken sandwiches, ribs, fried fish, hot dogs, chicken teriyaki, fried rice, egg rolls and snow cones are available for purchase, but everyone is welcome to pack a picnic dinner.
+Special limited 40th Anniversary t-shirts will be available for sale.
+Food, such as pulled chicken sandwiches, ribs, fried fish, wraps, chicken teriyaki, fried rice, egg rolls and snow cones are available for purchase, but everyone is welcome to pack a picnic dinner.
 Attendees are asked to refrain from smoking at this event, and pets should be left at home.

 Visitors to the historic district are encouraged to take the Metro Yellow or Blue lines to the King Street Station in Old Town and take the King Street Trolley, take DASH or Metro Buses, or park in one of the convenient parking garages or lots.
 For DASH schedule information, call 703.370.DASH or visit www.dashbus.com.
 For Metrobus schedule information, call 202.637.7000 or visit www.wmata.com.